 When it comes to breast health, women and men should explore safe screening alternatives……..NO RADIATION.

-Thermography is an excellent breast health screening tool, currently being recognized as the gold standard for helping women maintain health breasts by monitoring for changes over time.
+Thermography is an excellent breast health screening tool, currently being recognized as the gold standard for helping women maintain healthy breasts by monitoring for changes over time.
 Thermography is a safe, non-invasive (does not damage cells or DNA) test that takes less than 30 minutes.
-It is a valuable and painless procedure that alerts you and your doctor the changes so you can prevent problems later.
+It is a valuable and painless procedure that alerts you and your doctor to the changes so you can prevent problems later.